johannesjh/req2flatpak/docs/source/development.rst

 Setting up a Development Environment
 ------------------------------------

-Simply clone this project in the IDE of your choice.
+Simply clone this project in the python IDE of your choice.

 Dependencies
 ------------

 req2flatpak depends on very few other software packages, and all of these dependencies are optional, see ``pyproject.toml``.

 Code quality
 ------------